Amour (2012 film): Plot

-After residents of a Paris apartment building complain of a smell coming from one of the apartments, a brigade of firemen and police break down its door to find the corpse of Anne (Emmanuelle Riva) lying on a bed, adorned with cut flowers.
+After residents of a Paris apartment building complain of a smell coming from one of the apartments, the emergency services break down its door to find an elderly woman's corpse in the bedroom, adorned with cut flowers.

-Several months before the opening scene, Anne and her husband Georges (Jean-Louis Trintignant), both retired piano teachers in their eighties, attend a performance by one of Anne's former pupils, Alexandre.
+Several months before the opening scene, Anne and her husband Georges, both retired piano teachers in their eighties, attend a performance by one of Anne's former pupils, Alexandre.
 They return home to find that someone has unsuccessfully tried to break into their apartment.
 The next morning, while they are eating breakfast, Anne silently has a stroke.
 She sits in a catatonic state, not responding to Georges.
 She comes around as Georges is about to get help, but has no idea the stroke occurred.
 Georges is unable to persuade her to get medical attention until Anne finds she is unable to pour herself a drink.

 Anne undergoes surgery on a blocked carotid artery, but the surgery goes wrong, leaving her paralyzed on her right side and reliant on a wheelchair.
 She makes Georges promise not to send her back to the hospital or to a nursing home.
 Georges becomes Anne's dutiful, though slightly irritated, caretaker.
 One day, Anne, seemingly having attempted to commit suicide by falling from a window, tells Georges she doesn't want to go on living.

 Alexandre, her former pupil whose performance they attended, stops by and Anne gets dressed up and carries on a lively conversation during the visit, giving Georges hope that her condition was temporary.
 But she soon has a second stroke that leaves her demented and incapable of coherent speech.
-Georges continues to look after Anne, despite the strain it puts on him.
+Georges continues to look after Anne.

 Georges begins employing a nurse three days a week.
-Their daughter, Eva (Isabelle Huppert), wants her mother to go into care, but Georges says he will not break the promise he made to Anne.
+Their daughter, Eva, wants her mother to go into care, but Georges says he will not break the promise he made to Anne.
 He employs a second nurse, but fires her after he discovers she is mistreating Anne.

 One day, Georges sits next to Anne's bedside and tells her a story of his childhood, which calms her.
-As Anne closes her eyes, he quietly picks up a pillow and smothers her.
+As Anne closes her eyes, he quietly picks up a pillow and smothers her to death.

 Georges returns home with bundles of flowers in his hands, which he proceeds to wash and cut.
 He picks out a dress from Anne's wardrobe and writes a long letter.
 He tapes the bedroom door shut and catches a pigeon that has flown in through the window.
 In the letter, Georges explains that he has released the pigeon.
 Georges imagines that Anne is washing dishes in the kitchen and, speechless, he gazes at her as she cleans up and prepares to leave the house.
 Anne calls for Georges to bring a coat, and he complies, following her out of the door.

 The film concludes with a continuation of the opening scene, with Eva seated in the living room after wandering around the now-empty home.